seilanhiep/data/kh/source_data/sahmakun_teang/eviction_hotspots/eviction_hotspots_metadata.md

 Description

-This asset provides the area of eviction hotspots and relocation hotspots in Cambodia, with color coding demonstrating number of families affected.
+This asset provides the area of eviction hotspots and relocation hotspots in Cambodia, with raster value that demonstrates number of families affected.
 Data were provided to us in vector format by Save Cambodia's Wildlife's Atlas Working Group.

 Format

-geotiff
+kmz; geotiff

 Language